camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-controls/20-date-inputs.html.md

 </p>
 ```

-In addition to the HTML markup, the following javascript must be included in the form file
+In addition to the HTML markup, the following JavaScript must be included in the form file
-(see [Custom JavaScript][javascript]):
+(see [Custom JavaScript][JavaScript]):

 ```html
 <script cam-script type="text/form-script">